Amir-Ashkezari/PrmanAOVs/README.md

 # PrmanAOVs - RenderMan for Katana

-A katana plugin for speeding up renderman aov creation.
+A RenderMan plugin for speeding up aov creation inside Katana.

 [A quick intro to PrmanAOVs](https://vimeo.com/465821968)